 "I don't have an RYA Powerboat Level 2 certificate"

-To get an ICC: Book an RYA Level 2 National Powerboat Certificate course.
+To get an ICC: Book an RYA Level 2 powerboat course.
 The price includes the Level 2 certificate.

-On successful completion of the course you will be given your Level 2 certificate and the ICC paperwork (signed by the instructor) that you need to send to the RYA (with an administration fee - currently £40 for non-RYA members, free to RYA members).
+On successful completion of the course you will be given your Level 2 certificate and the ICC paperwork (signed by the instructor) that you need to send to the RYA (with an administration fee).
 Once you send your paperwork to the RYA, you should receive your ICC within 21 days, although there is a 2 day fast-track service also available.

-"I'm an experienced powerboat driver - without an RYA Level 2"
+"I'm an experienced powerboat driver - without an RYA Powerboat Level 2 certificate"

 If you are an experienced powerboat driver you can undergo a one-day assessment of your abilities by arrangement with us.
 For those that have significant experience in driving boats and a thorough knowledge of navigation, a pass can usually be achieved in one day.

-Price: A one day direct assessment for experienced helms can be made on a one-to-one basis for £370 (plus administration fee payable to the RYA for the ICC certificate).
+A one day direct assessment for experienced helms can be made on a one-to-one basis for £390 (plus administration fee payable to the RYA for the ICC certificate).